 How Linnaeus inadvertently muddled the taxonomy of bananas when he gave Latin binomials to two edible bananas.
 This is the first of a two-part series on the classification of edible bananas.
-Part two is on modernizing the nomenclature system specific to edible bananas.
+Part two is on modernizing the nomenclature system specific to bananas that were domesticated for edibility.

 Bananas are native to the humid tropic belt that extends from India to the Solomon Islands.
 Like human beings, wild bananas are diploid, that is they have two copies of each gene-bearing chromosome.
 When they are pollinated, the flowers of wild bananas produce small fleshy fruits full of seeds.
 A genetic predisposition to parthenocarpy (the ability to produce a fruit in the absence of pollination) in at least one species that we know of, Musa acuminata, set the stage for the domestication of most sterile and seedless edible bananas.

 The sterility of edible bananas is attributed to a combination of structural and genetic factors.
 The structural factors are linked to matings between more or less distant relatives (different subspecies of Musa acuminata, or when the latter hybridized with Musa balbisiana).
 This is because inheriting from each parent chromosomes that are mismatched makes it difficult for the progeny to produce fertile ovules and pollen.
-There is also evidence that farmers preferentially propagating plants producing fruits with less seeds unwittingly selected for genes that contribute to sterility.
+Farmers preferentially propagating plants producing fruits with less seeds may have also unwittingly selected for genes that contribute to sterility.

 The first edible bananas were diploid, but nowadays farmers mostly grow the more productive triploid bananas (three copies of each chromosome).
 Triploidy arose when one of the diploid parents normally passed on one copy of its genome, while the other contributed both copies (a phenomenon called meiotic restitution).